zvibazak/termshape/README.md

 # termshape
-Tremshape is a minimalistic Python packgage, that only prints basic shapes on terminal.
+Termshape is a minimalistic Python packgage, that only prints basic shapes on terminal.
 It does not have any dependencies.